Monday, May 8, 2017

-Spring Woods High School chemistry teacher Jamie Flint (left) has been named as a finalist in the 2017 H-E-B Excellence in Education Awards competition.
-Photo courtesy of H-E-B Excellence in Education Awards.
+Spring Woods High School chemistry teacher Jamie Flint was named as Leadership category winner among all secondary teachers across Texas on Sunday during the 16th annual H-E-B Excellence in Education Awards held in Austin.

 H-E-B’s Excellence in Education is the largest monetary awards program open to educators in Texas, and among the largest such programs in the nation.
 Teacher nominations are open to H-E-B customers, employees and community members.

 To tweet about the H-E-B Excellence in Education Awards, tag @HEB and use the hashtag #HEBEeducation.
-You can also find the awards on Facebook.
+You can also find the awards on Facebook: facebook.com/HEBExcellenceinEducationAwards